vikram-kangotra/Zip/README.md

 # Zip
-A zip utility for C++ just like in python to zip together containers.
+A zip utility to zip together containers.